inferno-collection/Docs/docs/resources/fire-alarm-reborn/config.md

 ### Get or Set Random Alarm AOP via Command
 #### `InfernoFireAlarmReborn.AOP`
-This permission allows players to use the [`/firealarm aop`](usage/commands.md#firealarm-aop) command to get or set the random alarm AOP.
+This permission allows players to use the [`/firealarm aop`](usage/commands.md#get-or-set-random-alarm-aops) command to get or set the random alarm AOP list.
 By default, this permission is only granted to admins (`group.admin`).

 ### Random Alarms via Command